 Constable Robert Stewart Robertson Alexander

-On 10 April 1926, about a year after being transferred from Maryborough to Eidsvold to fill a vacancy, Constable Robert Alexander was mustering horses in the course of his work at Eidsvold when he was thrown from his horse.
-The horse fell on him and he sustained internal and spine injuries.
+Robert Stewart Robertson Alexander was born in Scotland and joined the Queensland Police on 1 February 1923.
+He was allocated Registered Number 2622 and Collar Number 1665.
+On 10 April 1926, about a year after being transferred from Maryborough to Eidsvold to fill a vacancy, Constable Alexander was mustering horses in the course of his work at Eidsvold when he was thrown from his horse.
+The horse fell on him and he sustained internal and spinal injuries.
 Alexander received treatment at the Eidsvold hospital before being transferred to the Maryborough General Hospital.
 He did not recover from his injuries and died on 21 May 1926.
 At the time of his death, he was 26 years of age, married and had one infant daughter.

 Constable Robert Alexander’s touchstone on the Queensland Police Memorial.